ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/02_linear_and_logistic_regression/08_training_a_logistic_regression_model.md

 * **How it works:** Instead of using the whole dataset, SGD estimates the gradient using only a **small, random subset of the data** (a "mini-batch") for each step.
 * **Advantages:**
     * **Much Faster:** It's computationally cheaper, allowing for many more updates in the same amount of time.
-    * **Avoids Local Minima:** The "noisy" steps caused by using a random subset can help the algorith to "jump out" of shallow local minima and find a better, more global minimum.
+    * **Avoids Local Minima:** The "noisy" steps caused by using a random subset can help the algorithm to "jump out" of shallow local minima and find a better, more global minimum.
 * **Disadvantages:**
     * The path to minimum is less direct and can "wander around" the minimum before settling.
-This can be improved by gradually descreasing the learning rate as the algorithm gets closer to the solution.
+This can be improved by gradually decreasing the learning rate as the algorithm gets closer to the solution.

 ## 5. Summary